LucasAntognoni/SCC0219/README.md

-# SCC0219_Web_Development
+# SCC0219 - Introduction to Web Development

-Repository for SCC0219 - Introduction to Web Development projects
+Repository for class projects and exercises